-Effectiveness of five personal shark-bite deterrents for surfersUpdated a year ago
+Effectiveness of five personal shark-bite deterrents for surfersUpdated 6 months ago

 The number of shark-human interactions and shark bites per capita has been increasing since the 1980s, leading to a rise in measures developed to mitigate the risk of shark bites.
 Yet many of the products commercially available for personal protection have not been scientifically tested, potentially providing an exaggerated sense of security to the people using them.

 We tested five personal shark deterrents developed for surfers (Shark Shield Pty Ltd [Ocean Guardian] Freedom+ Surf, Rpela, SharkBanz bracelet, SharkBanz surf leash, and Chillax Wax) by comparing the percentage of baits taken, distance to the bait, number of passes, and whether a shark reaction could be observed.
 We did a total of 297 successful trials at the Neptune Islands Group Marine Park in South Australia, during which 44 different white sharks (Carcharodon carcharias) interacted with the bait, making a total of 1413 passes.
 The effectiveness of the deterrents was variable, with the Freedom+ Surf affecting shark behaviour the most and reducing the percentage of bait taken from 96% (relative to the control board) to 40%.
 The mean distance of sharks to the board increased from 1.6 - 0.1m (control board) to 2.6 - 0.1m when the Freedom Surf+ was active.
 The other deterrents had limited or no measurable effect on white shark behaviour.